 Except for the obligation of the vendor to provide written notice to the purchaser (see below), which applies to the sale of any residential premises or potential residential land, the proposed laws will apply to all property transactions of relevant land where the payment of consideration (other than the payment of a deposit) is first provided on or after 1 July 2018.
 The date that consideration is paid would, generally, be the settlement date.

-However, the new laws will not apply to contracts entered into before 1 July 2018, provided settlement takes place before 1 July 2020.
+However, the new laws will not apply to contracts entered into before 1 July 2018, provided settlement takes place prior to 1 July 2020.

 Withholding of GST